corda/samples/bikemarket-TokenSDK/README.md

 - Used Parts Agency: Buy used parts from the Licensed Dealership(or end-buyers)
 - Buyer: Buy bike from the BikeCo or licensed dealership, or buy used parts from used parts agency.

-In this sample Cordapp, we will micic a bike buying and selling market.
+In this sample Cordapp, we will mimic a bike buying and selling market.

 ![alt text]()